vatnz-dev/sops/docs/terminal/atma.md

 #### Runway 05R

-Aircraft operating from Rwy 05R shall not be taken off the SID until passing `A030`.
+Aircraft operating from RWY 05R shall not be taken off the SID until passing `A030`.
 Aircraft shall not overfly the City lower than `A050` unless established on an approach or departure path.

 For all international departures the Controller shall issue the SID that is suggested by their Controller Client.
 For Domestic departures, Controllers shall observe the following SID assignment preferences: